Hybrid Solar System Vs On-Grid Solar System—Which One is Better?

 Pros

-• The best option for areas prone to power blackouts or load shedding, as hybrid solar systems come with battery backups.
+- Hybrid solar systems are the best option for areas prone to power blackouts or load shedding, as they come with battery backups.

 Cons